-For more information about the SOAR program, please email Dr. Rachel Menegaz (email@example.com).
+For more information about the SOAR program, please email the SOAR program director, Dr. Rachel Menegaz, at SOAR@unthsc.edu.

 For information about other undergraduate internship opportunities at UNTHSC, see the Undergraduate Summer Research Internships run by the Center for Diversity and International Programs.

-The SOAR Program is funded by the American Association of Anatomists Innovation Program.
+The SOAR Program is funded by the American Association for Anatomy Innovation Program.